 Design № 750

-The B/One is an exciting, new 7m (23ft) trailer-able, one-design sport boat currently under construction by Bavaria Yachts in Giebelstadt, Germany.
-Bavaria asked Farr Yacht Design for an economical one-design that would impress advanced sailors with excellent performance, yet be easy to handle and operate for the weekend sailor and his/her family.
-Farr Yacht Design, the designers of the B/One, have met these requirements with a technologically advanced hull shape developed from the Volvo Open 70 and Farr 400, an easy to use sailplan, and interior features you would expect to find on a boat 3 feet longer.
+The Farr 230 (formerly known as the Bavaria B/One) is an exciting 7m (23ft) trailerable, one-design sport boat.
+The design brief for the Farr 230 was to create an economical one-design that would impress advanced sailors with excellent performance, yet be easy to handle and operate for the weekend sailor and his/her family.
+The Farr 230's technologically advanced hull shape is developed from the Volvo Open 70 and Farr 400, and is paired with an easy to use sailplan, and interior features you would expect to find on a boat 3 feet longer.

 The hull shape clearly shows the influence, and is a direct descendant, of the Farr 400 and Volvo Open 70 in its full bow shape, broad and powerful stern sections and chined aft topsides.
 These features combine to provide exceptional speed, optimal balance and solid, dependable handling in all conditions.
 The maximum beam limit for trailering (2.5m) is seamlessly integrated into the hull and deck detailing to conceal fittings, provide a smooth, rounded deck edge and maximize crew weight stability.